-The following tables show the housing growth and housing type factors that were considered in creating the School Impact Area classification index.
-Recent growth was given a 30% weight factor, unbuilt units remaining in the development pipeline were given a 20% weight factor, and future capacity was given the heaviest consideration with a 50% weight factor.
+The following tables diagram (Figure 1) shows the housing growth and housing type (single family vs. multifamily) factors that were considered in creating the School Impact Area classification index.
+Recent growth, unbilt units remaining in the development pipeline, and future capacity for growth were weighted at 30%, 20% and 50% respectively to determine the growth index for each factor was given a 30% weight factor, unbuilt units remaining in the development pipeline were given a 20% weight factor, and future capacity was given the heaviest consideration with a 50% weight factor.